-21 USC 360bbb-3(k) is a crucial provision at the intersection of the six primary statutory pillars.
+21 USC 360bbb-3(k), [Authorization for medical products for use in emergencies, Relation to other provisions] is a crucial provision at the intersection of the six statutory pillars outlined above.

-This law provides that "use" of EUA-covered medical countermeasure (MCM) products including masks, diagnostic tests, bioagent injections, and other drugs, devices and biologics, once so classified by the HHS Secretary and his/her delegees, "shall not be considered to constitute a clinical investigation."
+This law provides that use of EUA-covered, regulation-exempt medical countermeasure (MCM) products including masks, diagnostic tests, injectable biochemical products, and other products that would otherwise be classified and regulated as "investigational" drugs, devices and biologics, once classified as EUA covered countermeasures during a public health emergency by the HHS Secretary and his/her delegees, "shall not be considered to constitute a clinical investigation."

 Jan.
 27, 2020 was the effective date of US Secretary of Health and Human Services Alex Azar's Determination that a Public Health Emergency Exists, signed Jan.
-31, 2020, retroactive to Jan.
-27, 2020.
-It has been extended continuously since, most recently by HHS Secretary Xavier Becerra on Oct.
-13, 2022.
+31, 2020.22 The determination was recorded in the Federal Register as taking effect Feb.
+4, 2020.
+85 Federal Register 7316.
+It has been extended continuously since, most recently by HHS Secretary Xavier Becerra effective March 15, 2023 and in force as of this writing in May 2023.
+88 Federal Register 16644.

 Effective Feb.
-04, 2020, HHS Secretary Azar issued Notice of Declaration Under the Public Readiness and Emergency Preparedness Act for Medical Countermeasures Against COVID-19.
+04, 2020, HHS Secretary Azar issued a Notice of Declaration Under the Public Readiness and Emergency Preparedness Act for Medical Countermeasures Against COVID-19.23 85 Federal Register 15198.
+The PREP Act declaration has also been extended continuously since and amended eleven times, most recently by HHS Secretary Xavier Becerra effective May 11, 2023.
+88 Federal Register 30769.